-Harris has also been extremely active professionally, having helped to organize or having participated in a great many colloquia, seminars, and workshops on feminist legal theory and critical race theory, at which she has delivered scores of invited talks and lectures.
+Harris has also helped to organize or participate in many colloquia, seminars, and workshops on feminist legal theory and critical race theory.
 In 2003, she received Berkeley Law School's coveted Rutter Award for Distinction in Teaching.

 Biblical Philology | Africana Studies

-Isaac is also well known as an activist who has worked tirelessly over many years for peace in the Middle East, in his own war-torn native land, and elsewhere.
-He is a long-time associate of the Tanenbaum Center for Interreligious Understanding, as well as a member of the Committee, a group of respected Ethiopian elders who work for reconciliation among the various ethnic groups within Ethiopia and between Ethiopia and her neighbors.
-A former Fellow of the Institute of Advanced Study in Princeton, Isaac holds honorary doctorates from the City University of New York and Addis Ababa University.
-He is Co-Editor of the Journal of Afroasiatic Studies, a post he has held since 1985.
+Isaac is well known as an activist working for peace in the Middle East, including in his native land of Ethiopia.
+He is a longtime associate of the Tanenbaum Center for Interreligious Understanding, as well as a member of the Committee, a group of respected Ethiopian elders.
+They work for reconciliation among the various ethnic groups within Ethiopia and between Ethiopia and its neighbors.
+He is also co-editor of the Journal of Afroasiatic Studies — a post he has held since 1985.

-Keller specializes in comparative politics; his area of particular interest is Africa.
-He has been a visiting research scholar at the Institute for Development Studies in Nairobi, Kenya, the Bureau of Educational Research (also in Nairobi), the UN Economic Commission for Africa, the Africa Institute of South Africa, and the UC-Berkeley Institute for International Studies.
-In addition, he has done public policy work with the UN, and consulted on African Development, regional security issues, public policy, and the process of political transitions in Africa.
-In 1990, Keller gave testimony before the US Congress Joint Committee on Hunger and Foreign Affairs on the “Politics of War, Drought and Famine in Ethiopia.”
+Keller has done public policy work with the United Nations and consulted onh African development, regional security issues, public policy, and the process of political transitions in Africa.
+In 1990, Keller gave testimony before the U.S. Congress Joint Committee on Hunger and Foreign Affairs on the politics of war, drought, and famine in Ethiopia.

 Jurisprudence | Cultural Criticism

-In addition to his six books (see below), Kennedy has written a large number of articles, both for peer-reviewed journals and for popular publications such as the Atlantic, Harper's, the American Prospect, and others.
-He is a Fellow of the American Academy of Arts and Sciences, and a Member of the American Philosophical Association.
+Kennedy has written many articles for both peer-reviewed journals and publications, including The Atlantic, Harper's, and the American Prospect.
+He is a fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Association.

 Linguistics | Cultural Criticism